 A woman can make a reasonable calculation of about how long she has been pregnant.
-She must figure out have a peek at these guys when the first day of her last menstrual period was, include that day and start counting up until today.
+She must figure out when the first day of her last menstrual period was, include that day and start counting up until today.
 The number of days is the time of pregnancy duration.
 If she wants to know the pregnancy duration in weeks she should divide the number of days by 7.
 There are many Apps online that can help one calculate pregnancy gestation.
 You can find a pregnancy calculator here

 Q2.
 I have an unwanted pregnancy, what can I do?

 A: If a woman has an unwanted pregnancy she can choose to keep the pregnancy and give the child up for adoption or she can keep the pregnancy and raise the child after birth or she can choose a safe abortion method.
 You can read more here on when the law allows for a safe abortion.
-A woman can call the Aunty Jane Hotline for more information on any of the above mentioned options on 0727 101919/ 0737 101919.
+A woman can call the Aunty Jane Hotline for more information on any of the above-mentioned options on our toll-free 0800721530 and 0727 101919.

 Q3: When can a woman not use misoprostol?

 1- When she is alone.
 It is important to have someone close by when using misoprostol. this can be the partner, a friend or a relative who can help in case of complications.